 Our long-standing compensation philosophy is a key component of our history of sustainable growth, which demonstrates an alignment of the interests of participants and stockholders and rewards each with increased value over the long term.
-As shown in the Fiscal 2015 Total Compensation Mix table above, our compensation for our senior management is primarily based on performance over a long-term period.
-Under the performance shares program, earnings per share and free cash flow performance over a minimum of a three-year performance period is required to earn compensation, which drives long-term decision making, discourages adverse risk taking that may occur due to year-over-year performance measurements, and rewards for growth over the long term.
-Our restricted stock awards have long vesting terms, up to 10 years cliff vesting, that reward participants for increased value over the vesting terms.
+As shown in the Fiscal 2016 Total Compensation Mix table above, our compensation for our senior management is primarily based on performance over a long-term period.
+Under the performance shares program, relative earnings per share and free cash flow performance over a minimum of a three-year performance period is required to earn compensation, which drives long-term decision making, discourages adverse risk taking that may occur due to year-over-year performance measurements, and rewards for growth over the long term.
+Our restricted stock awards have long vesting terms, up to 10 year cliff vesting, that reward participants for increased value over the vesting terms.
 Annual cash amounts are limited and subject to Committee discretion, which discourages short-term risk taking.

 The significant stock ownership of our named executive officers reflects their commitment to the Company for the long term.
 Our executive stock ownership guidelines provide that our Chief Executive Officer should generally hold Emerson stock, including share equivalents and shares in retirement accounts and restricted stock, equal to at least five times base salary.
 For our Chief Financial Officer the amount is three times, and for other named executive officers the amount is one time.
 Named executive officers generally have five years from the date of becoming named executive officers to meet the guidelines.
 The Committee has discretion to adjust the guidelines for executives who are age 60 or over.
 The Compensation Committee monitors the stock ownership of the named executive officers, which substantially exceeds the guidelines.
-Based on beneficial ownership of Emerson stock, as shown on page 6, and the closing stock price at fiscal year end, the named executive officers' holdings of Emerson stock are valued at multiples of more than 30 times their respective base salaries, except for Mr. Purvis, who recently became an executive, for whom the multiple was 15.
-While we do not have a specific policy regarding a holding period for equity awards, our stock trading policy requires elected Company officers to obtain written permission from the Chief Executive Officer and one other senior executive before engaging in transactions in Emerson stock.
-This has resulted in significant long-term stock ownership by our executives.
+Based on beneficial ownership of Emerson stock, as shown on page 6, and the closing stock price at fiscal year end, the named executive officers' holdings of Emerson stock are valued at multiples of more than 10 times their respective base salaries.
+While we do not have a specific policy regarding a holding period for equity awards, our stock trading policy requires elected Company officers to